Sierra Nevada files motion in Afghan aircraft competition

-COLORADO SPRINGS, Colorado Defense contractor Sierra Nevada Corp said on Monday it has filed a court motion to register concerns about the U.S. Air Force's plan to revise the rules of a bungled competition to supply 20 planes to Afghanistan and award a new contract in early 2013.
+COLORADO SPRINGS, Colorado, April 16 Defense contractor Sierra Nevada Corp said on Monday it has filed a court motion to register concerns about the U.S. Air Force's plan to revise the rules of a bungled competition to supply 20 planes to Afghanistan and award a new contract in early 2013.

 In the latest legal step stemming from a cancelled purchase that has embarrassed military officials, privately-held Sierra Nevada said the Air Force's corrective action was an overreaction.